-Before coming to the midstate, Ryan worked at WNEP, the ABC affiliate in Scranton, Pennsylvania.
-(His first days there include a major tornado outbreak).
+Before coming to the Midstate, Ryan worked at WNEP, the ABC affiliate in Scranton, Pennsylvania.
 He has also logged time as the Chief Meteorologist at WIVT in Binghamton, New York.

-He’s always stayed closed to his roots, having grown up in the Lehigh Valley of Pennsylvania and New Jersey, where his extended family still lives.
+He’s always stayed closed to his roots, having grown up in the Lehigh Valley, where his extended family still lives.

 Ryan has earned the title of Certified Broadcast Meteorologist from the AMS.
 It’s an elite designation for individuals who have undergone rigorous examination by the American Meteorological Society.
 Meteorologists with this seal have passed a stringent written exam testing their understanding of weather and forecasting.
 Their on-air work is also reviewed by a team of AMS experts who rate their ability to communicate critical weather information to their audience.